armandomm09/pisces/README.md

 The system processes images sent to WhatsApp, classifies the fish species, generates personalized nicknames, and applies visual segmentation.
 The results are returned to the user as a WhatsApp message enriched with text and images.

 ---

-Feel free to adjust any sections if you need more specific details.